Judhajit-Roy/NLP-Word-Translation/README.md

-# English to Hindi Language Translation with NLP
+# English to Marathi Language Translation with NLP

-English to Hindi Language Translation using a Seq2Seq model of Encoder-Decoder Architecture
+English to Marathi Language Translation using a Seq2Seq model of Encoder-Decoder Architecture